lrzjason/CaptionFlow/README.md

 This project provides a user-friendly GUI to process batches of images and save captions.

-The each image is processed by multiple Complex Human Instructions (CHI) to different aspect captions.
+The each image is processed by multiple Complex Human Instructions (CHI) for different aspect captions.

 For example:
 - CHI_BLUR would focus on the blurriness of the image.